smnikitin/full_factorial-DOE-2x2/README.md

 pip install numpy matplotlib
 ```

-No external libraries for the GUI — Tkinter is included with standard Python installations.
+No external libraries are needed for the GUI — **Tkinter** is included with standard Python distributions.

 ---